MundoDele Spanish Grammar

 | Real condition | si | Si tengo tiempo, voy. | The condition is real or possible. |

-| Known antecedent | conozco a alguien que | Conozco a alguien que habla español. | The person is known and specific. |
+| Known person | conozco a alguien que | Conozco a alguien que habla español. | The person is known and specific. |

 When to use the subjunctive in Spanish